Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 ### Build the Entire Design with a Single Command

-If you are already familiar with the HLS and Vitis kernel compilation flows, you can build the entire design for each case of `FFT_2D_INSTS` with one command:
+If you are already familiar with the HLS and AMD Vitis&trade; kernel compilation flows, you can build the entire design for each case of `FFT_2D_INSTS` with one command:

 ```bash
 make run ( default hardware emulation, cint16 datatype, 1 instance, iterations=16, matrix dimentions rows=1024 and columns=2048, no trace-profiling )